 Check out this Monster Hunter World: Iceborne guide & walkthrough on how to use the weapon - Heavy Bowgun!
-Learn recommended combos, skills, play tips, and more!
+Learn recommended combos, skills, play tips, & more!

 How To Use Heavy Bowgun